Terminology and abbreviations¶

 Context Management Parameter Begin End protocol machine

-Context Management Read Record Responder protocol machine, responds to parameter read from the IO-controller
+Context Management Read Record Responder protocol machine, responds to parameter read from the IO-controller.

 Context Management RPC protocol machine

-Context Management Write Record Responder protocol machine
+Context Management Write Record Responder protocol machine, responds to parameter write from the IO-controller.

 Context Management Surveillance protocol Machine, monitors the establishment of a connection.
 Also written as CM Server Protocol machine.